 Comprehensive health care for sick, homeless men and assistance in addressing critical issues to break the cycle of homelessness: 24-hour medical care, food services, addictions treatment and housing placement.

 Over 60 percent of our funding comes from individuals, churches, businesses, associations, and community organizations who contribute through our annual giving program and the United Way (#8385) and Combined Federal Campaign (#34256).
-A number of local and national foundations also support the needs at Christ House.
 All gifts from individuals and other sources make a difference in the lives of the people we serve.

 Christ House exists to provide a place of recovery and healing for sick, homeless men and women.
 Christ House is the only facility in Washington, DC, providing 24-hour health care for homeless persons in a residential setting regardless of how long they need care, and regardless of their ability to pay for services.

 Since opening in December 1985, Christ House has provided patients with 24-hour medical care, case management, housing placement assistance, nutritious meals, clothing, and a wide range of other support services.